This post contains sponsored links. Please read full disclosure if you would like additional details.

 Tucked away in the city of Castille, New York lies Letchworth State Park.
 Known as The Grand Canyon of the East, this park lives up to its name.
 While everyone heads to Niagara Falls up north, this hidden gem boasts of its own beautiful waterfalls and far less crowds.
 Here the Genesee River flows over three large waterfalls with some drops being 600 feet.
 The falls are surrounded by thick green forests and fields of wildflowers.

 Letchworth State Park is open all year round.
-If you like hiking, trek among 66 miles, which are some of the best hiking trails in upstate New York.
+If you like hiking, you can trek among 66 miles, which are some of the best hiking trails in upstate New York.
 You can also go horse back riding or biking.
 For the more adventurous you can go kayaking, white water rafting or soar above the gorges in a hot air balloon.
 There is also a swimming pool to cool off after a hike.
 In the summer you can also go camping at one of the many campsites.

 During Autumn, watch the leaves change brilliant colors.
 Visit the Humphrey Nature Center and learn about geology, wildlife, and ecology of the park.
 Hunting is also permitted.
 Of course, you will need a permit.
 The website contains applications for hunting permits.